Deriving a kinetic uncertainty relation for piecewise deterministic processes: from classical to quantum: Introduction

+{In this paper, we reinvestigate the derivation of the KUR found by Carollo et al. in Markovian open quantum systems~\cite{Carollo2019}.
+There are two motivations to carry out this effort.
+On one hand, we want to show that the KUR actually holds for a general type of stochastic processes, the Markovian piecewise deterministic processes (PDPs)~\cite{Davis1984,Davis1993}, either in classical or in quantum regimes.
+Hence, the improved precision of the KUR found by Carollo et al. is not unique to quantum physics.
+On the other hand, we attempt to make the previous derivation concise and clear.
+Compared with the establishment of the classical KUR~\cite{Garrahan2017}, the quantum extension is far more complicated, since the Liouville-master equation in Hilbert space~\cite{Breuer2002} was used.
+We think that this complexity could be avoidable if trajectory method for the PDPs is exploited. }

 To achieve the aim, we focus on the derivation of a KUR for the PDPs of classical nonequilibrium systems, while the case of open quantum systems is treated as natural extension of the classical relation.
-This arrangement does not contradict our concerns about open quantum systems.
-This not only avoids additional complexities of the terms and notations for open quantum systems, but also expands the application scope of the previous quantum result.
-Technically, we use probability formulas of trajectories of the PDPs rather than the Liouville-master equation method~\cite{Carollo2019}.
+Technically, we use probability formulas of trajectories of the PDPs.
 We show that their applications simplify the construction of the stationary distributions of the PDPs and the following derivation of the KUR.
 The underlying foundation of realizing the above two points is that rates of jumps, rather than classical stochastic variables or quantum wave functions that describe states of classical or quantum systems, directly determine fluctuation structures of the PDPs.
 This observation is the most important insight achieved in this paper.
-Before we start the main text, we emphasize that several crucial formulas re-derived here must be credited to Carollo et al.~\cite{Carollo2019}.
-In addition, most derivations performed here are heuristic.
-Mathematical rigor is not our concern.
+Before we start the main text, we emphasize that several crucial formulas re-derived here must be credited to Carollo et al.~\cite{Carollo2019}, and most derivations performed here are heuristic; Mathematical rigor is not our concern.

 The remainder of this paper is organized as follows.
 In Sec.~(\ref{section2}), after defining the PDP of a classical system, we derive the Liouville-master equation and its stationary distribution.
-In Sec.~(\ref{section3}), we use a tilting method to obtain an important rate functional of large deviations (LDs).
-Based on the result, in Sec.~(\ref{section4}) we recover a generalized TUR for the classical PDP.
+In Sec.~(\ref{section3}), we use a tilting method to obtain a key rate functional of large deviations (LDs).
+Based on the result, in Sec.~(\ref{section4}) we recover the KUR of Carollo et al.~\cite{Carollo2019} for the classical PDP.
 In Sec.~(\ref{section5}), we briefly extend these classical results to the open quantum system situation.
 A simple two-level quantum system is used to exemplify our quantum extensions.
 Section~(\ref{section6}) concludes the paper.